sampsyo/cs6120/content/blog/2019-11-13-DynamicEdgeProfiling/index.md

     return 0;
 }
 ```
-In order to automatically verify these results, we implement a naive LLVM pass for edge profiling that instruments every edge.
-We then compare the results collected and extrapolated from optimal edge profiling with the results from running the naive implementation.
+In order to automatically verify these results, we implement a naïve LLVM pass for edge profiling that instruments every edge.
+We then compare the results collected and extrapolated from optimal edge profiling with the results from running the naïve implementation.

-Consider the results from running the naive implementation.
+Consider the results from running the naïve implementation.

 | Edge     | Count |
 |----------|-------|